KeylieSeth/RecyclingSystem/README.md

 ### Infrastructure
 For the infrastructure, we have our InMemoryRepository and FileHandler in order to store data, save and load to files.

-## Design Patterns
-### Strategy Pattern
-Our implementation of Strategy Pattern allows us to calculate the enviromental impact in different ways of a product.
-In our program the ImpactCalculationStrategy is an interface, placed in the domain layer.
-This defines a common contract for the different impact calculations.
-The actual implementations are also placed in the domain layer, which in our case is the LifespanAdjustedStrategy, RecyclabilityScoreCalculationStrategy and SimpleSumStrategy.

 ## Contributions
 ### Albin
 - Designed and implemented the product menu